gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/toSwagger.md

 # To Swagger transformation

+> Status Oct 2019: outdated.
+As long as the `toSwagger` backend only works with `--beta-mode`, this doc should be in internalDoc/.
+> Some JSON code snippets might be a bit too long.

 "The OpenAPI Specification, originally known as the Swagger Specification, is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful Web services." - [Wikipedia](https://en.wikipedia.org/wiki/OpenAPI_Specification)